 Only fully paid-up members of the Club who have an official competition handicap “(c)” of 28 or less (men) or 36 (ladies), unless otherwise specified, administered by CONGU may take part in Club Competitions.
-To be eligible to win prizes entrants to invitation competitions (Am Am guests etc.) must have an officially recognised CONGU handicap.
+To be eligible to win prizes entrants to invitation competitions (Am Am guests etc.) must have an officially recognized CONGU handicap.
 Players who do not have a competition handicap or do not have a CONGU handicap may enter but are not eligible to win prizes (except for two’s).
+However, this does not apply to knockout competitions.
+All members must have a “c” handicap at the time of sign up to all knock out competitions on Inteliigentgolf.
+At the time of sign up this “c” handicap must be valid and not expire before the date of the final as noted on Intelligentgolf.
 Handicap restrictions may apply to some competitions.

 Country members may play in and may win any Club Competition with the exception of knock-out competitions, subject to the handicap requirements above.

 With the exception of The Halsey Cup (Knock-Out Medal) all singles stroke play events (Medal, Stableford, Bogey) will be run as Qualifying Competitions for handicap purposes unless playing conditions for such competitions cannot be provided, or if some other consideration arises.

 A player may register their intention to compete by entering their name into the electronic on-line system the Club currently operates (intelligentgolf) but must confirm this before going out to play by checking into and paying via the on-line terminal in the Pro Shop.
 For some competitions entry must be made by the prescribed deadline by completing a sheet on the noticeboard adjacent to the changing rooms.
 All competitions are governed by the Rules of Golf as published by the R and A, including those on etiquette and by any Local Rules.

 Players must return all cards, including “no returns” from qualifying competitions.